 This work presented a game theory based modeling framework for optimizing government subsidy and renewable multi-energy system design.
-The capital refund ratio and performance-based incentive rate for PV (WT) are determined to be 20% (7.5%) and 0.035 present costs for the four towns are 8.24, 6.7, 8.32, and 8.93 million USD, respectively.
+The capital refund ratio and performance-based incentive rate for PV (WT) are determined to be 20% (7.5%) and 0.035 (0.07) USD/kWh, respectively.
+Thus, the government needs to offer a total subsidy of 3.86 million USD in order to achieve a renewable penetration of 60% in the small urban city.
+With government subsidy, the total net present costs for the four towns are 8.24, 6.7, 8.32, and 8.93 million USD, respectively.
 Therefore, we can conclude that proper subsidy can promote renewable acceptance and achieves a renewable and sustainable energy system.